-Loans to customers and finance lease receivables represent a significant portion of total assets and are stated net of an allowance for expected credit losses (ECL) that is estimated on a regular basis and is sensitive to assumptions used.
+Loans to customers represent assets of assets and are stated net of allowence for expected credit losses (ECL) that is estimated on a regular basis and is sensitive to assumptions used.

-The Group uses ECL valuation model, which requires management to apply professional judgement and to make assumptions related to the following key areas:
+The Company uses ECL valuation model, which requires management to apply professional judgement and to make assumptions related to the following key areas:

-- timely identification of significant increase in credit risk and default events (allocation between stages 1, 2 and 3 in accordance with the IFRS 9 Financial Instruments); - assessment of probability of default (PD) and loss given default (LGD); - assessment of add-on adjustment to account for different scenarios and forward-looking information; - expected cash flows forecast for loans to customers, which are credit-impaired.
+- timely identification of significant increase in credit risk and default events (allocation between stages 1, 2 and 3 in accordance with the IFRS 9 Financial Instruments); - assessment of probability of default (PD) and loss given default (LGD); - assessment of add-on adjustment to account for different scenarios and forward-looking information; - assessment of expected cash flows forecast for loans to customers which are classified as creditimpaired.

-Due to the significant volume of loans to customers and finance lease
+Due to the significant volume of loans to customers and related estimation uncertainty of expected credit losses thereon, this area is a key audit matter.